-Do the goal terms reflected on this page match the wording of goals referred to ir main text? ı the For proposals and project reports, use your original planning grid as an outline.
-Did you place a Section Break (Next Page) at the end of this page?
-Contents Page: Does the contents page(s) reflect the sample contents page's formatting?
-Did you format the page numbers on the right to align properly by formatting tab How to Properly Align Page Numbers on the Contents Page for more. s?
-See Did you get someone to double check your page references to ensure accuracy?
-Is this page numbered in the bottom-center footer, in roman numerals-ii, iii, (Number subsequent contents page numbers in the bottom-center footer as well.)
-Are these page numbers formatted in Times New Roman - 12-point, to match yo (Be advised that Word often formats page numbers in a different font.) ur text?
+Does the contents page(s) reflect the sample contents page's formatting?
+Did you format the page numbers on the right to align properly by formatting tabs?
+See How to Properly Align Page Numbers on the Contents Page for more.
+Did you get someone to double check your page references to ensure accuracy?
+Is this page numbered in the bottom-center footer, in roman numerals-ii, iii,?
+(Number subsequent contents page numbers in the bottom-center footer as well.)
+Are these page numbers formatted in Times New Roman - 12-point, to match your text?
+(Be advised that Word often formats page numbers in a different font.)
 Did you place a Section Break (Next Page) at the end of this section?
 Chapters/Appendices: Is the chapter number/appendix letter and title formatted in bold and 14-point?
+See

-So Chapter Sample .
-Most of this information applies to the appendices as well. ее Did you double check your subheads to make sure they are formatted correctly?
-I level: bold, centered, headline-style; second-level: regular text (not bold), centered headline-style; etc. See T9, A.2.2.4, for more.
+Is the chapter number/appendix letter and title formatted in bold and 14-point?
+See Chapter Sample.
+Most of this information applies to the appendices as well.

+Did you double check your subheads to make sure they are formatted correctly?
+Firstlevel: bold, centered, headline-style; second-level: regular text (not bold), centered, headline-style; etc. See T9, A.2.2.4, for more.

 Did you place an extra line of space before each new subhead?

 Does your text contain any widows/orphans?
-These are lines (or subheads) at the beginning or end of a paragraph separated from the paragraph of origin on another You can correct these by placing a page break at the end of the previous section of Do not use paragraph returns to accomplish this, especially if that page contains footnotes. er page.
+These are lines (or subheads) at the beginning or end of a paragraph separated from the paragraph of origin on another page.
+You can correct these by placing a page break at the end of the previous section of text.
+Do not use paragraph returns to accomplish this, especially if that page contains footnotes.

 Did you place a Section Break (Next Page) at the end of the chapter/appendix?
-To important for proper pagination and footnote numbering in the next chapter/appendix.
+This is important for proper pagination and footnote numbering in the next chapter/appendix.